 This change necessitates organizations retooling their talent acquisition strategies accordingly to stay competitive, regardless of resources.

-In this article, we cover creative recruitment strategies to help you recruit smarter and maximize your impact despite limited talent acquisition resources.
+In this article, we cover creative recruitment strategies and innovative recruitment ideas to help you recruit smarter and maximize your impact despite limited talent acquisition resources.

 Become More Strategic with Sourcing to Build a Foundation for Your Creative Recruitment Strategies